Inefficient time management makes people miss deadlines and paves the way for inefficiency and mediocre results in the workplace.

 The best way to do something is to simply begin.
 Commit yourself to the goals and move towards them slowly but steadily.

-Take small steps every day and try not to skip or cheat.
+Take small action steps every day and try not to skip or cheat.
 You might feel tempted to delay your work and leave it for later but think of the repercussions it would have.